“We Love it, we commiserate with it, we celebrate with it, but you have a Problem with It, and Nobody wants to talk to You”

 1. We admitted we were powerless over alcohol – that our lives had become unmanageable.

-I found a cyber community that allowed me to work my own recovery the way that I needed to work it.
-I read voraciously, stayed accountable by writing almost every day and my recovery surprised me by being the discovery of the voice I’d drowned for years .
+I found an online community that allowed me to work my own recovery the way that I needed to work it.
+I read voraciously, stayed accountable by writing almost every day and my recovery surprised me by being the discovery of the voice I’d drowned for years.

 A friend of mine from the Hello Sunday Morning Community where I worked through my first sober year did a wonderful rewrite of the 12 steps recently.